IxxyXR/Polyhydra/README.md

 ![Screenshot](https://github.com/Ixxy-Open-Source/wythoff-polyhedra/blob/master/wythoff.png)

-Procedural generation of uniform polyhedra in Unity.
+Procedural generation of geometric forms in Unity.

 Partly based on https://github.com/kaonasi (which in turn is based on the work of Zvi Har’El: http://www.math.technion.ac.il/S/rl/kaleido/ ).